THE COURT OF APPEAL FOR SASKATCHEWAN Citation: 2006 SKCA 133 Date: November 24, 2006

 All but the most scrupulous police and prosecutors may be disinclined to look beyond the face validity of an admission of guilt, particularly when it conforms to the police theory of the crime.
 47 Indeed, this phenomenon is evidenced in the recent acquittal of Simon Marshall by the Quebec Court of Appeal after it was discovered that he had been wrongfully convicted of several charges of sexual assault based on false confessions.
 48

-Other jurisdictions have considered the importance of explicit police practices for dealing with persons with developmental disabilities and have recommended the development of formal police procedures for conducting criminal investigations.
-For instance, New South Wales in Australia proposed a Code of Practice to replace the
+Consideration of the Problem by Other Jurisdictions Other jurisdictions have considered the importance of explicit police practices for dealing with persons with developmental disabilities and have recommended the development of formal police procedures for conducting criminal investigations.
+For instance, New South Wales in Australia proposed a Code of Practice to replace the existing Police Commissioner’s Instructions.
+The Code of Practice, which would be readily available at all police stations for consultation by police officers, detained persons and other interested persons, would establish explicit procedures for police investigations involving people with an intellectual disability.
+49

 Due to its comprehensive nature, it bears repeating here the more relevant aspects of the proposed Code.